-Option Results Create an Error Log Creates an error log called error.out and save it at the root directory of the destination volume.
+Options Results Create an Error Log Creates an error log called ERROR.OUT and saves it at the root directory of the destination volume.
+For more information, see "Copying and Upgrading Legacy Volumes with Volume Copy Upgrade" on page 202.
 Delete Old Volume When Copy Is Finished Deletes the old (original) physical volume; however, the volume's eDirectory object remains.
 Rename Volume's eDirectory Object Renames the volume's default eDirectory object.
+For more information, see "Copying Volumes" on page 206.